tholman/buddy/readme.md

 --

 Understandably, there's some really weird code in his actual source, but due to overwhelming want, I'm open sourcing a really (read: really really) simple shell, of Buddy's existance.
-So people can create and play with their own "Buddy"
+So people can create and play with their own "Buddy".
+A few things that the "video" version has that this doesn't are: style injecting, some strange system to give default "popups", something that definitely manages timings, so certain things can happen at certain hours of the day. __But hey, perhaps the fun part is building those pieces yourself!__

 ### How it works!
+TLDR:
+Buddy injects scripts onto your page.

+MORE WEIRD DESCRIPTION, THAT DOESN'T MAKE MUCH SENSE TO MYSELF:

+A few things you need to know... for the most part, pages funcitonality runs out of `pages/pageName.js` ... so reddit will run out of reddit.js.

+The javascript for specific pages is injected by the `bindPage` file, which then requests page information from the `client` ... which is in 'bot/init.js'

+A few other files exist. `actions.js` which is the client side functions like "speak", this maps to the `pageActions` speak function.